The Real Effects Of A Weapons Charge In North Carolina

 - “Straw purchases” of firearms – using someone else to buy a gun

-Weapons charges and convictions can leave a permanent stain on your record.
+Weapons charges and convictions can leave a permanent stain on your record, as well as result in considerable jail time.
 Call Vavonese Law Firm, PC, for a free meeting with an attorney who can help you best protect your future.